 How do I view my current access?

-- On the User Information page, in the "Your Access Summary" panel, view "Access to file on behalf of" – to see the list offices you are authorized to file on behalf of
+- In the "Your Access Summary" panel, view "Access on behalf of" to see the offices you are authorized to access on behalf of an officeholder

-- If an office is not listed, you can submit a request by selecting "Request Access" at the top of the page
+- If an office is not listed, submit a request by selecting "Request Access" at the top of the page

 - Click the information icon

-to view the forms you can access - If a form is not listed, you must contact the officeholder to modify your form access
+to view the forms you can access and access level you have - If a form is not listed, contact the appropriate officeholder directly to modify your form access

-- If you would like to remove access, click the "x" to the left of the office
+- If you would like to remove access, click the "x" to the left of the user name

 -

-How do I view who has access to file on my behalf?
+How do I view who has access on my behalf?

-- In the "Your Access Summary" panel, view "Others authorized to file on your behalf" – to see the users that are currently authorized to file on your behalf
+- In the "Your Access Summary" panel, view "Others authorized on your behalf" to see the users who are currently authorized on your behalf

 -

-How do I approve/deny access to file on my behalf?
+How do I approve/deny access on my behalf?

-After a user requests access to file on your behalf, you (the officeholder) will receive an email with information on how to approve/deny the request.
+After a user requests access on your behalf, you (the officeholder) will receive an email with information on how to approve/deny the request.

 -